These terms apply to all services provided by Yrless Limited

 3.10 Any unused data on a plan within a monthly period will not be carried forward.

-3.11 All equipment, unless paid for by you and including routers supplied free of charge, remain the property of Yrless.
+3.11 Unless paid for by you, all equipment supplied by Yrless(including routers supplied free of charge) remain the property of Yrless.

 Service Availability